Canada in the Korean War: Battle of Kapyong

-In April 1951, Chinese forces of the 118th Division attacked the Kapyong Valley in force, and pushed South Korean and New Zealand troops into retreat.
+In April 1951, Chinese forces of the 118th Division and the 60th Division attacked the Kapyong Valley in force, and pushed South Korean and New Zealand troops into retreat.
 Under heavy pressure, the Korean 6th Division broke, and the line collapsed.
 American and South Korean men poured through a gap under protective covering fire from Australians who were holding their section of the line despite heavy pressure.

 The 3rd Battalion, Royal Australian Regiment (3 RAR) and 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI) were ordered to halt this Chinese advance.
 The mission of the men of the 27th Commonwealth Brigade was to block the two approaches to Kapyong.
 In only a few hours, they managed to prepare defensive positions.

 On 22 April 1951 the Chinese advanced towards Kapyong Valley defeating the ROK positions in their way.
 The 2 PPCLI became aware of the Chinese advance from two regiments of the 6th ROK who were retreating past their positions.
 As one Canadian recalled it, "[W]e looked out and all we could see were South Korean troops flying past us along with all these monstrous American Vehicles they were supplied with".
 With this overwhelming alarm, the Canadians started digging trenches and positioning themselves on Hill 677.
 They also put positions on the mile-long ridge that was connected to it.
 Hill 677 for the Canadians was positioned on the west side of the Kapyong River.
 On Hill 504, dug in were the 3 RAR which was on the other side of Hill 677 and who were also ready for the Chinese attack.

 The Chinese 118th Division engaged their two forward battalions on 23 April.
 In the early part of the battle the 1st Battalion of the Middlesex Regiment and the 16th Field Regiment of the Royal New Zealand Artillery were all but cut off.
 The resistance of forward positions, held by the 2 PPCLI and 3 RAR, permitted the Middlesexes to withdraw.
 It moved into place to provide a reserve.